What is the Connecticut Tipped Minimum Wage?

 What is a Tipped Employee?

-What exactly is a tipped employee?
-A tipped employee is one that earns their wages through tips rather than a fixed salary or higher hourly rate.
+A tipped employee earns their wages through tips rather than a fixed salary or higher hourly rate.
 Federal law establishes the rules of what is considered a tipped employee vs. a non-tipped employee.

 Connecticut Tipped Employees and Tipped Minimum Wage

-The Connecticut minimum wage is currently $13.00 per hour for non-tipped employees.
-There is no specific tipped minimum wage for the whole of Connecticut, there are two main rates that feature in the image above, the bartender wage of $8.23 per hour, and the hotel/restaurant wage of $6.38 per hour.
-However, all Connecticut tipped employees will have to receive a minimum wage of $13.00 per hour regardless of how much they make in tips.
+The Connecticut minimum wage is currently $15.69 per hour for non-tipped employees.
+There is no specific tipped minimum wage for the whole of Connecticut as there are two main rates that feature in the image above.

 Connecticut law requires the Connecticut Department of Labor to calculate a minimum wage increase each year.
 The annual calculation is based on the percentage increase in the federal Consumer Price Index (CPI) for the previous 12-month period within the state.